BeelzeBubbs/Level-Up-Marco-Calculator/README.md

 ## Introduction

 Currently not functional.
-CSS Styling problem where toggle button when display is smaller is not in line with the navigation bar
+CSS Styling problem where toggle button when display is smaller is not in line with the navigation bar.
+Need to made ajustments as to not make logo resize as the display is being resized.

 ## Features